ices-tools-prod/TAF/README.md

 Installation
 ------------

-TAF can be installed from CRAN using the `install.packages` command:
+The package can be installed from [CRAN](https://cran.r-project.org/package=TAF) using the `install.packages` command:

 ```R
 install.packages("TAF")